John Vachon: Other notable employment

 As the Great Depression lessened and American involvement in the War in Europe increased, the government moved FSA photography project to the Office of War Information, and Vachon's job transferred to that agency as well, where he worked from 1942 to 1943.
 He later worked as a staff photographer for Standard Oil Company of New Jersey between 1943 and 1944.
 After serving in the army in 1944–45, in 1947 Vachon joined the Photo League, where he wrote book reviews for Photo Notes and participated in many exhibitions.
 Between 1945 and 1947 he photographed New Jersey and Venezuela for Standard, and Poland for the United Nations Relief and Rehabilitation Administration.

 Vachon became a staff photographer for Life magazine, where he worked between 1947 and 1949, and for over twenty five years beginning in 1947 at Look magazine.
 In 1953 Vachon took the first pictures of Marilyn Monroe and Joe DiMaggio when Monroe cured a sprained ankle near Banff, Canada.
 With Look closed, he had continued to work as often as he could.
 He photographed two stories for Vermont Life, a magazine edited at the time by his son Brian and became a freelance photographer.
 In 1973, he won a Guggenheim fellowship.
 In 1975, he was a visiting professor at the Minneapolis Institute of Arts.

 In Vachon's later years, he was teaching a class in photography where he kept notebooks on the main points of the day.
 For December 9, 1974 he reflects on it earlier assignment he had given his students to emulate the work of FSA photographers.
-Vachon continued as a freelancer until cancer brought him down.
-Vachon died of cancer in 1975 in New York at age 60.
+Vachon continued as a freelancer until his death of cancer in 1975, in New York at age 60.